Exporting to Nigeria – Overview

 Documentation required

-Nigeria’s Single Window Portal allows traders to access documentation required, customs regulations online, submit customs documents electronically, track transaction status online, and submit electronic payments.
+Nigeria’s Single Window Portal allows traders to access documentation required and customs regulations online, submit customs documents electronically, track transaction status online, and submit electronic payments.

 Customs process